 Zimfest will not be held during 2017.
-For explanation, read the blog post Zimfest Year Off in 2017.
+For an explanation, read the blog post Zimfest Year Off in 2017.

 Zimfest 2016 was held August 11-14 at Western Oregon University in Monmouth.
 The WOU campus, just west of Salem, provided an attractive and comfortable site for our 25th Zimfest in North America.
 We were happy to return the festival to Oregon, in a location nearly equidistant from Portland and Eugene.
 The Monmouth area, in the heart of Oregon’s wine country, is also a great point of departure for day trips exploring the beautiful Willamette Valley or heading west to the Oregon coast.